+Nursing Coronavirus resources is a list of organizations with the most up-to-date- information on the Coronavirus and the COVID-19 Pandemic.
 Nurses and healthcare workers that are on the front lines of fighting coronavirus are contributing to their state’s coronavirus data tracker every time they record observations and interventions.
-Information generated by patients is sent to the relevant departments of health for the state and entered into that state’s coronavirus data tracker.
-In turn, the information becomes part of the COVID-19 data by state and submitted to the overall aggregate number of infected patients.
+The information generated by patients is sent to the relevant departments of health for the state and entered into that state’s coronavirus data tracker.
+In turn, the information becomes part of the COVID-19 data by state and is submitted to the overall aggregate number of infected patients.
 They are essential to pandemic modeling and data.

 Healthcare science is learning more about the virus on a daily basis, but the amount of COVID-19 data USA isn’t as complete as the experts would like.
 Research into the virus has only just begun and it’s unknown how long it will take to create a full profile of the virus and how to control the damage it does to the human body.
 What is known is that the infection patterns are highly localized and unpredictable which puts the burden on healthcare organizations to stay up-to-date and provide COVID-19 resources to healthcare workers as frequently as possible.